Thousands lose power, parts of metro Phoenix get rain

 A slight relief from the heat

+Sky Harbor International Airport, which the National Weather Service uses for its official Phoenix readings, didn’t get any measurable rain, but the storm system knocked the temperature down from 108 degrees at 9:50 p.m. to 88 degrees at 11 p.m.

-The storm brought the temperature in Phoenix under 90 degrees for the first time since July 9.
+It was the first time the temperature in Phoenix fell under 90 degrees since July 9.

+The last time rain was measured at the airport was March 22, a span of 126 days.

 As of 11:00 PM MST, The temperature at Phoenix Sky Harbor has fallen below 90 degrees for the first time since the morning of July 9th. #azwx